xSomoy/OS-Customization/README.md

-# winCustomization
+# OS-Customization
-## Windowd customization I use / tried / made / hate / store all are here.
+## OS-Customization I use / tried / made / hate / store all are here.

 ---
 <!-- visitor counter -->